lunacodes/WordPress-Development-Documentation/WordPress Snippets.md

 ### 2. Permanently Delete WordPress Default Themes

-Stop WordPress from including the Twenty Fourteen - Twenty Sixteen themes when it auto-upgrades.
+Stop WordPress from including the Twenty Fourteen - Twenty Seventeen themes when it auto-upgrades.

-Note: I would make sure to still have Twenty Sixteen installed and updated for troubleshooting and site-restoration purposes
+Note: I would make sure to still have Twenty Seventeen installed and updated for troubleshooting and site-restoration purposes

 ```php